EagleAeroSport-electrcal/Data-Processing/README.md

 Initializate a virtual enviroment with `python -m venv .venv`.\
 When launching a terminal session to use with the project, activate the session using

-* `.venv/Scripts/activate` for Windows command line
+- `.venv/Scripts/activate` for Windows command line
-* `.venv/Scripts/activate.ps1` for PowerShell
+- `.venv/Scripts/activate.ps1` for PowerShell
-* `source .venv/bin/activate` for Unix
+- `source .venv/bin/activate` for Unix

 #### Requirements File

 All necessary python requirements for the program, as well as linters, are specified in the file `requirements.txt`.
 To install them all, use the command `python -m pip install -U -r requirements.txt`.\
+Using -U ensures that the correct version will be inststalled, even if a different version is already installed.
-The if not needed, the requirements do not have a specific version set in the file, to allow for automatic installation of the newest version of the program.
+If not necessary, the requirements do not have a specific version set in the file, to allow for automatic installation of the newest version of the program.

 ### Submissions

 To submit modifications to this project, use the standard GitHub pull request system.\
 Prior to filing a pull request, the following steps must be performed:

-* Program does not fail the `pycodestyle` and `pydocstyle` linters
+- Program does not fail the `pycodestyle` and `pydocstyle` linters
-* Program does not fail `flake8` with all plugins specified in `requirements.txt` installed
+- Program does not fail `flake8` with all plugins specified in `requirements.txt` installed
-* Program does not fail any unit tests.
+- Program does not fail any unit tests.
-* New features has corresponding unit tests
+- New features has corresponding unit tests

 Note that in the near future, all of this will be automatically tested on creation of a Pull Request, and Pull Request acceptance will be dependent on the results.
 A fail of one or more of the above does not guarentee a rejection of the Pull Request, as false positives do happen.